sbe-dev-group/interview-questions/UI-reservation-info/README.md

 * Clicking the price should allow user to view a breakdown of price into each day and the breakdown of room/tax/fees

 ## Candidate Notes

+* Navigate inside reservation-info directory and pull code
+* Run npm install
+* Then npm start and the app should launch on http://localhost:3000/

+*.
+Application is build with React v16
+*.
+Main App component is split into 3 smaller components
+	- Calendar component
+	- Home component
+	- PriceBreakDown component
+* Refresh button is added to reload and refresh the application state.